brazilianscriptguy/Windows-SysAdmin-ProSuite/ITSM-Templates-WKS/README.md

   <hr />

   <h3>📌 Document Classification</h3>
-  <p>This documentation is <strong>RESTRICTED</strong> for internal use only.
-Unauthorized distribution or modification outside the organization's network is prohibited.</p>
+  <p>This documentation is classified as <strong>RESTRICTED</strong> and intended exclusively for internal use within the organization.</p>
 </div>